-Based on the ranking lists developed in the former step, the Funding Organisations will agree on a list of pre-proposals to be invited to Stage 2, while ensuring that the total funding requested by the invited pre-proposals is balanced (max four times) in relation to the available budget for each Funding Organisation.
+Based on the ranking lists developed in the former step, the Funding Organisations will agree on a list of pre-proposals to be invited to Stage 2, while ensuring that the total funding requested by the invited pre-proposals is maximum four times the available budget for each Funding Organisation in each Call Module.
 Proposals scoring below the cut-off as described in Chapter 5 will be excluded from the selection.